StackState Self-hosted v5.1.x

 Component Actions can be configured within StackState Settings or can be predefined in a StackPack.

 A Component Action is a script that can be executed for components bound to that script with an STQL query.
-A Component Action consists of a unique name that is case-sensitive, an STQL bind that selects components, and a script that determines the action's behavior.
+A Component Action consists of a unique name (case-sensitive), an STQL bind that selects components, and a script that determines the action's behavior.
 There are also optional fields for providing a description and an Identifier.

 Component Actions allow for a wide range of operations on components, for example: